-All other terms shall have the same meaning as that assigned to them in the Waste Management (Permit and Control) Regulations.
+All other terms shall have the same meaning as that assigned to them in the Waste Regulations.

-3. (1) These regulations shall apply to any landfill as defined Exclusions. in regulation 2.

-(2) The following activities shall be excluded from the scope of these Regulations:

-(a) the spreading of sludges, including sewage sludges, and sludges resulting from dredging operations, and similar matter on the soil for the purpose of fertilisation or improvement,

-(b) the use of inert waste which is suitable, in development/ restoration and filling-in work, or for construction purposes, in landfills,

-(c) the deposit of non-hazardous dredging sludges alongside small waterways from where they have been dredged out and of non-hazardous sludges in surface water including the bed and its sub soil.
+- 3. (1) These regulations shall apply to any landfill as defined in regulation 2. - (2) The following activities shall be excluded from the scope of these regulations: - (a) the spreading of sludges, including sewage sludges, and sludges resulting from dredging operations, and similar matter on the soil for the purpose of fertilisation or improvement, - (b) the use of inert waste which is suitable, in development restoration and filling-in work, or for construction purposes, in landfills, - (c) the deposit of non-hazardous dredging sludges alongside small waterways from where they have been dredged out and of non-hazardous sludges in surface water including the bed and its sub-soil;

+Exclusions.
-(d) The deposit of unpolluted soil or of non-hazardous inert waste resulting from prospecting and extraction, treatment, and storage of mineral resources as well as from the operation of quarries and which are deposited in a manner preventing environmental pollution or harm to human health are exempted from the provisions in Schedule 1, points 2, 3.1, 3.2 and 3.3 of these regulations.

-4. There shall be three classes of landfill:
+- (d) the deposit of unpolluted soil or of non-hazardous inert waste resulting from prospecting and extraction, treatment, and storage of mineral resources as well as from the operation of quarries and which are deposited in a manner preventing environmental pollution or harm to human health are exempted from the provisions in Schedule 1, points 2, 3.1, 3.2 and 3.3. - 4.
+Each landfill shall be classified in one of the following classes: